JohnBetaCode/Social-Distancing-Analyser/README.md

     conda activate distancing_analyser
     python -m pip install -r ./Safe-Distance-Detector/requirements.txt

 After this, fork this repo and make sure that your environment is activated and you are in the root path.
-Again, this environment is only for Intrinsic (If needed) and Extrinsic calibration scripts.
+Again, this environment is only for Intrinsic (If needed) and Extrinsic calibration scripts, you can not run nothing related to object detection on this environment.

 ---
 ### **Build and Run Docker Image**

 The object detection model pipeline is based on [YOLOv4](https://github.com/AlexeyAB/darknet) and its dependencies, compilation, and configuration are packaged in a Docker Image.
-Before continuing, make sure you have [Docker](https://docs.docker.com/get-docker/), [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker), and **440 Nvidia Drivers**.
+Before continuing, make sure you have [Docker](https://docs.docker.com/get-docker/), [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker), and **440 Nvidia Drivers** installed in your system.

-To run the Social Distancing Analyser Docker Script, just run the bash script ```start.sh```.
-If it's the first time probably is going to take a while, go for a soda and watch a series chapter or have a look at the meme zone.
+To run the Social Distancing Analyser Docker Image, just run the bash script ```start.sh```.
+If it's the first time probably is going to take a while, so, go for a soda and watch a series chapter or have a look at the meme zone for fun.

 you can also try by hand every command line, specially if the image is already built.

     xhost +

     docker build -t working_mage .

     docker run -it -v `pwd`/configs:/usr/src/app/configs -v `pwd`/media:/usr/src/app/media -v `pwd`/python_utils:/usr/src/app/python_utils --rm --gpus all -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1  -v /tmp/.X11-unix:/tmp/.X11-unix working_mage bash

 ---